 Day nine: I was up and out by 7:40am, the earliest departure yet.
 Did five miles before 10am and stopped at Henderson Creek for a snack.
 Later, stopped for lunch on the switchbacks at MM79.
 Got a text that "heavy rain" was supposed to begin at 3-4pm.
 It started to sprinkle just after 1pm.
 Was gonna push through the drizzle to Little Creek at MM82.6, but there was a good spot at 80.6 so I quit there.
 Good thing too because just after I got everything set up, the rain got heavier.
 Was in the hammock at 2:45 and figured I might as well nap while waiting for the main event.
 The "heavy rain" never materialized, but it did shower on and off for several hours.
 Cooked dinner under the tarp and thought about how much I appreciated the butane.
 I was finally free from the nightly chore of gathering wood, lighting a fire, creating a base of coals, and cooking dinner while trying not to burn my fingers.
 Don't get me wrong...
 I enjoy a campfire as much as anybody, but not so much for cooking and definitely not when I'm rolling solo.
 A camp stove is SO much nicer.
 I can cook under my tarp if need be without fear of damaging the lightweight fabric.
 One canister will last an entire week for seven dinners and seven breakfasts, plus heating water for a few hot showers and STILL have fuel left over.
 Yup, other than a little 5-minute paper fire to burn my trash every few days, the last actual wood fire I built for the remainder of this trip was the night before my first re-supply.

 Day ten: Got up at first light, made breakfast, and hit the trail at 8:40am.
 It dawned clear and was another warm sunny day, topping out around 70 degrees.
 The previous night's low was 30 and my bear-bag cord froze to the tree limb.
 Don’t recall ever having that happen before.
 It was a thick limb so it took some doing to free it.
 Yes, I strung a bear bag line every night.
-If a critter got into my food while I'm on a thru-hike, that's a much bigger problem than if it was just an overnight trip.
+If a critter got into my food while on a thru-hike, that's a much bigger problem than if it was just an overnight trip.
 Came upon a spot where someone had set up about thirty buckets to collect tree sap.
 Also passed an interesting monument built to honor John Roth who was instrumental in getting the Middle Fork area of the Ozark Trail completed.
 Started a new section today...
 "Karkaghne".
-I'd say of all the sections of trail that comprise the continuous OT, this one is the worst-marked and least traveled.
-There were many times I had to guess the direction of the trail at an intersection, and sometimes I would walk miles (yes, miles!) without seeing a blaze to confirm I was on the right path.
+I'd say of all the sections of trail that comprise the continuous OT, this one seemed to be the least traveled.
+There were times I had to guess the direction of the trail at an intersection, and sometimes I would walk miles (yes, miles!) without seeing a blaze to confirm I was on the right path.
 And there were times it seemed like I was plowing, calf-deep, through four year's worth of accumulated, undisturbed leaf litter.
 That's probably more an indication of local wind conditions, but still...
 I was glad I had a navigation app on my phone that I could fire up if need be to confirm my location relative to the trail.
 During the day I passed the spot where a father and two young sons froze to death on the trail back in 2013.
 It was a chilling reminder of how badly things can go wrong when you're in the wilderness.
 And speaking of things going off the rails, I got a text from my wife informing me that there were some "very strong storms coming later tonight".
 Lots of rain was predicted for the next 24-48 hours, and also a good chance for tornadoes and hail.
 I pondered what hail might do to a tarp if it was larger than, say, a nickel?
 Anyone out there have any experience with this?
 I stopped for the day at MM91.7 next to the Gunnis Branch.
 As near as I could determine from the lack of debris along the stream's banks, I didn't think flooding would be an issue here.
 My campsite was high enough to not get swamped, and low enough to be protected from high winds.
 It was also next to a jeep road which could be used as an emergency exit if necessary.
 I had stopped early enough to spend some extra time hunkering down.
 I rounded up some large rocks and placed them over each of my tarp stakes to help hold them in place.
 It's one thing to have the tarp come loose in high wind, it's quite another to have it fail in the midst of a downpour.
 I scouted the area well in all directions.
 I was as ready as I could be for whatever happened.
 At 4:30pm it was still above 60 degrees, and with at least 90 minutes of daylight left, I took the opportunity to seam-seal the tarp.
 By the time I was done eating dinner at 5:30 it was dry to the touch.
 Read myself to sleep.
 Rain eventually showed up after midnight and an intense thunderstorm rolled through between 3-4am, but it was no big deal.
 The seam-sealing was successful... no leaks!